slip-slap/slip-slap.github.io/_posts/2019-03-09-math-apply-stochastic-process-markov-chain-random-walk.md

 #### definition
 Ergodic Markov Chains: A Markov Chain is ergodic if there is a positive probability to pass from any state to any other states in one step.

+#### Galois
+1. The role of Markov Chain in stochastic process is similar to the Newton's Law in Physics.
+2. Both of them predict the future based on the current state.